We just reached 30,000 articles on this wiki! 🥳

 Link Lobby

-After reaching Biliblin the player is free to either go the Mercury Lighthouse or to Kolima.
-Because of this cutscenes in Kolima can either happen with or without Mia.
-Therefore every cutscene is programmed to be with or without Mia.
-But the cutscene after the party gave Tret the Hermes' Water can only happen with Mia because the Mercury Lighthouse has to be completed.
-But there is still a cutscene without Mia despite being impossible to trigger this cutscene without Mia.
+After reaching Biliblin, the player is free to either go the Mercury Lighthouse or to Kolima.
+Because of this, the cutscenes in Kolima can either happen with or without Mia in the party, so each one is programmed to have two versions accordingly.
+But while the cutscene after the party gives Tret the Hermes' Water can normally only happen with Mia in the party, because the Mercury Lighthouse has to be completed beforehand, there's still a version of it without Mia programmed in.

 Unused Menu Options